AravindS-Sedin/validated-task-manager/README.md

-# TaskOrbit | Advanced Task Manager
+# Task Manager

-TaskOrbit is a premium, real-time validated task manager built with **Vanilla JavaScript**.
+It is a premium, real-time validated task manager built with **Vanilla JavaScript**.
 It focuses on a fluid user experience with robust validation, efficient DOM handling via event delegation, and persistent storage.

 ## Features

 ### 1. Real-time Validation
 - **Automatic Checks**: Validates task title length (minimum 3 characters) and title uniqueness as you type.